Postgraduate loans (PGL)

-UK students can provide their valid UK passport details to confirm their identify and won't need to send any documents to SFE.
+If you are a UK student you can provide your valid UK passport details to confirm your identify, and won't need to send any documents to SFE.
 So for most students the application process should be quick and easy.

 You will need to provide an address history for the last three years and your National Insurance number (unless you are an EU national).